tknv/openwisp-controller/README.rst

 - when using OpenVPN, new `x509 <https://tools.ietf.org/html/rfc5280>`_ certificates
   will be generated automatically using the same CA assigned to the related VPN object
-- when using Wireguard, new pair of private and public keys (using `Curve25519 <http://cr.yp.to/ecdh.html>`_) will be generated, as well as an IP address of the subnet assigned to the related VPN object
+- when using WireGuard, new pair of private and public keys (using `Curve25519 <http://cr.yp.to/ecdh.html>`_) will be generated, as well as an IP address of the subnet assigned to the related VPN object
-- when using `VXLAN <https://tools.ietf.org/html/rfc7348>`_ tunnels over Wireguad, in addition to the configuration generated for Wireguard, a new VID will be generated automatically for each device if the configuration option "auto VNI" is turned on in the VPN object
+- when using `VXLAN <https://tools.ietf.org/html/rfc7348>`_ tunnels over Wireguad, in addition to the configuration generated for WireGuard, a new VID will be generated automatically for each device if the configuration option "auto VNI" is turned on in the VPN object